anttisalonen/progbook/rst/py4.rst

 The hacky way
 =============

-The hacky way involves heavy use of regular expressions.
+The hacky way involves use of regular expressions.

 The principle is simple: